indimail/indimail-docker/README.md

 This repository also has build scripts that help in generating docker/podman images.
 These are the main scripts for building docker/podman images for indimail, indimail-mta, indimail-web.
 They build and push the images to [hub.docker.com](https://hub.docker.com/u/cprogrammer)

 The recommended steps are
 1. run buildall-bin-from-obs.yml to build indimail, indimail-mta packages for packages availabe on OpenSUSE Build Service.
-This are almalinux8, almalinux9, lunar, jammy, focal, bionic, debian10, debian11, debian12, fc40, fc41, leap15.5, oracle8, rockylinux8, rockylinux9, tumbleweed.
+This are almalinux8, almalinux9, jammy, focal, bionic, debian10, debian11, debian12, fc40, fc41, leap15.5, oracle8, rockylinux8, rockylinux9, tumbleweed.
 2. run buildall-bin-from-src when indimail, indimail-mta sources are updated or when a new distribution is added
 3. run buildall-src-image occasionaly.
 This will build intermediate base images having development and other packages needed to build the indimail, indimail-mta packages.
 This is done only for alpine, archlinux, gentoo, ubi8, centos-stream8, centos-stream9.
 Once you have the intermediate base images you can run buildall-bin-from-src as and when indimail, indimail-mta sources are updated.